eric-himburg/Election_Analysis/README.md

 7. Calculate the percentage of votes each candidate won.
 8. Determine the winner of the election based on popular vote.

-## Resources
+### Resources
 - Data Source: election_results.csv
 - Software: Python 3.9.7

 ## Election-Audit Results
-The analysis of the election show that:
+The analysis of the election can be broken down into two parts: the counties and candidates involved.

+### The Counties
-- There were 369,711 votes cast in the election.
+- There were 369,711 votes cast in this congressional election.
+- The counties involved were:
+  -Jefferson
+  -Denver
+  -Arapahoe
+- The breakdown of votes by county were:
+  -Jefferson County had 10.5% of the vote with 38,855 voters -Denver County had 82.8% of the vote with 306,055 voters -Arapahoe County had 6.7% of the vote with 24,801 voters

+### The Candidates
 - The candidates were:
   -   Charles Casper Stockham
   -   Diana DeGette